 Kolak Biji Salak – Sweet Potato Balls

-Some popular ones are Kolak Pisang (Pisang means banana), Kolak Ubi (Ubi means sweet potato), and Kolak Biji Salak which is sweet potato balls.
+In Indonesia, many kinds of desserts made with all sorts of different things are eaten with palm sugar syrup and coconut milk.
+This type of dessert is called kolak.
+Some popular ones are Kolak Pisang (Pisang means banana), Kolak Ubi (Ubi means sweet potato), and Kolak Biji Salak, which are sweet potato balls.

 Kolak biji salak - Indonesian sweet potato balls in sugar syrup and coconut milk

-Traditionally, Indonesians enjoy Kolak more than ever for Iftar during the fasting month, Ramadan.
-After a long day of fasting, people would break their fast with something sweet.
-And Kolak is one of the many popular options.
+Traditionally, Indonesians enjoy Kolak more than ever at Iftar during the fasting month of Ramadan.
+After a long day of fasting, people break their fast with something sweet, and Kolak is one of the many popular options.

-However, Kolak is also liked for an afternoon snack that people enjoy with a cup of freshly brewed Indonesian coffee.
+However, Kolak is also a popular afternoon snack, enjoyed with a cup of freshly brewed Indonesian coffee.
 Ahh, it reminds me of my dad now.

-Anyway, I chose to share Kolak Biji Salak recipe this time around.
-Because, not only it is my favorite Kolak (pardon my selfishness ?), but also it is something definitely new to many people.
-So I want to challenge your tastebud for a new food adventure.
-I promise I will share more recipes of Kolak in the future.
+Anyway, I chose to share the Kolak Biji Salak recipe this time around.
+Not only is it my favorite Kolak (pardon my selfishness?), But it is also something new to many people.
+So, I want to challenge your taste buds for a new food adventure.
+I promise I will share more Kolak recipes in the future.

-And if you love anything with sweet potatoes, you might want to try this sweet potato pound cake too.
+If you love anything with sweet potatoes, you might want to try this sweet potato pound cake, too.

-There are a few types of sweet potatoes.
-This recipe uses the most common type which is sweet potato with orangey flesh.
+There are several types of sweet potatoes.
+This recipe uses the most common type: sweet potato with orange flesh.

-This is one principal ingredient of the recipe.
-Tapioca flour is made of Cassava starch, and it is slightly different from its cousin, Cassava flour.
-Because cassava flour is made of the whole root of cassava it has more fiber.
+This is one of the principal ingredients of the recipe.
+Tapioca flour is made from cassava starch and is slightly different from its cousin, Cassava flour.
+Because cassava flour is made of the whole root of cassava, it has more fiber.

 Sugar

-The original recipe uses palm sugar.
-But you can substitute with dark muscovado sugar or dark soft brown sugar
+The original recipe uses palm sugar, but you can substitute it with dark muscovado sugar or dark soft brown sugar

 Coconut milk